 This Thai Pineapple Fried Rice combines sweet with the savory.
 This recipe can be made in one pan, which will save a ton of time on clean up.
 This is a great way to have takeout at home.
-Save yourself the stress of going to a restaurant by making your favorites in the comforts of your own kitchen.

 I served this rice in the ultimate bowl- a pineapple bowl!